-The ongoing slow adoption rate of VR for home entertainment risks to put the new medium into a state of stagflation.
+The ongoing slow adoption rate of VR for home entertainment risks putting the new medium into a state of stagflation.
 Instead of discussing new approaches and strategies to create incentives for a more dynamic market expansion, game developer conferences seem to shy away from thinking out of the box.

 The annual developer conference DevCom, taking place just before the Gamescom begins, did not make a lot of efforts to go against this trend.
 VR was sidelined in the conference program, focussing more on traditional gaming segments and rather repetitive topics.
 The few talks on VR were mostly experience reports about the translation of preestablished genres into VR and the adaptation of production workflows.